aghagol/posenet-reloc/README.md

 An LMDB database is built from the input images and the extracted pose labels.

-#### PoseNet variations:
+#### Stereo-PoseNet:

 PoseNet uses monocular input by default.
 Can we improve PoseNet accuracy using stereo vision?

-We take two approaches to test this:
+We test two ways of making PoseNet stereo:

- - Modify PoseNet using the Siamese architecture
+ - Combine 2 PoseNets using the Siamese architecture

- - Embed stereo vision in a multi-channel tensor
+ - Feed a single PoseNet with the stereo vision that is embedded in a multi-channel tensor

+#### Demos: